Introduction to Effects in Illustrator

 Step 4: Double click on Blend Tool to open the Blend window options, configure the option to maintain gaping uniformly.

-Step 6: Expand window opens configure the window options and click Ok.
+Step 6: Expand window opens, configure the window options and click Ok.

 Step 7: The lines and objects both must be in different layers sharing the same area.

 We have seen how to create a few interesting effects through Illustrator.
-This is the tool designed for quick artworks, effects and interesting things for graphic designers of various roles such as VFX, web designing, arts, paper editors, Magazine makers, logo makers, brochure makers and many more.
+This is the tool designed for quick artworks, effects, and interesting things for graphic designers of various roles such as VFX, web designing, arts, paper editors, Magazine makers, logo makers, brochure makers, and many more.
 The tool needs to be understood and get enough practiced by beginners to be habituated with the interface.
 This tool is used in many studios providing opportunities to art students to get in a job.
-Illustrator is the top smooth vector-based creating tool for objects many upcoming icons and emoji are developed through this tool.
+Illustrator is the top smooth vector-based creating tool for objects; many upcoming icons and emoji are developed through this tool.

 This is a guide to Effects in Illustrator.
-Here we discuss how to create different Effects using layers and different option in Illustrator.
+Here we discuss how to create different Effects using layers and different options in Illustrator.
 You may also look at the following article to learn more –